briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 not POSIX compliant so it is not compatible with `bash` syntax, scripts, and conventions.
 Some of its choices are better, but differing from the norm can make things difficult.
-If you find that to be unacceptable, I'd recommend [zsh] which is POSIX compliant, but after a decent amount of configuration, can still provide the same features.
+If you find that to be unacceptable, I'd recommend [zsh] which is POSIX compliant, but needs a decent amount of configuration to match the same feature set.
+I personally don't think it's worth it because it's always possible to just drop into a quick `bash` session to do what you need or write a `bash` script.

 [fish]: https://wiki.archlinux.org/title/Fish
 [zsh]: https://wiki.archlinux.org/title/Zsh